 Dr. Williams is an Assistant Professor of Medicine at the University of Chicago and a geriatrician who provides care at the University of Chicago’s Outpatient Senior Health Center at South Shore.
 Dr. Williams brings her expertise on dementia and other important health topics to SHARE Network’s Healthy Aging Events as a community educator.
 She is also responsible for developing the Dementia Resource Champions Program as well as other ongoing health initiatives.

 Jason Molony, AM

-As Program Manager, Jason is responsible for the day-to-day operations of the SHARE Network.
-He has a graduate degree from the School of Service Administration at the University of Chicago.
-He has extensive private sector technology and non-profit management experience, as well as expertise in community-focused solutions to aging in place, health education and outreach, and grant management.
-Jason lives on the South Side with his wife and daughter.
+Jason is responsible for daily operations and meeting the strategic goals of the SHARE Network.
+He is a graduate of the School of Social Service Administration at the University of Chicago.
+He has extensive private sector and non-profit management experience, as well as expertise in community-focused solutions to aging in place, health education and outreach, and grant management.

 Monica Long, BSN, RN

 As Clinical Research Nurse Educator, Monica is responsible for workforce education at various skilled nursing facilities (SNFs) across the South Side.
 She also facilitates Healthy Aging Events at community-based sites and has co-facilitated the DRC pilot program at faith-based sites.
 Monica is currently extending educational initiatives throughout six Symphony/SNF sites in the Chicagoland area via ECHO-Chicago.
 The curriculum centers around evidence-based practices and new research, with new a focus on behavioral health/managing difficult behaviors, opioid use in older adults and dementia.

 Jeff Graupner, MPH